Discover the Magic of Paia and Haiku: 18 Must-Do Activities and Experiences (updated 2023)

 If you are looking or delicious and wholesome dining venues from local food style to fine dining experiences in Paia and Haiku area, check out all these fabulous dining venues below.

-Paia Fish House – a classic fish shop, good portions and reasonably priced seafood specialty dishes
+Paia Fish market – A destination on its own with this classic fish shop, good portions and reasonably priced seafood specialty dishes

-Flatbread Company – pizza done well with locally sourced ingredients
+Flatbread Company – pizza done well with locally sourced ingredients, Paia flatbread is a local favorite and must visit to enjoy their delicious flat breads.

 Charley’s – a favorite hang out with locals with great breakfast, American style bistro food and hearty